Exit information requirements for air carriers

-Commercial air carriers will be asked to provide electronic passenger manifests to the CBSA in an approved format using an authorized method of transmission.
+The CBSA asks commercial air carriers to provide electronic passenger manifests to us in an approved format using an authorized method of transmission.
 Options include:

-- using the CBSA Internet API Gateway (IAG); or
+- using the CBSA Internet API Gateway (IAG)

-Commercial air carriers intending to begin service to or from Canada should contact the CBSA at least six months before service commences to arrange for the provision of electronic passenger manifests.
+Commercial air carriers intending to begin service to or from Canada should contact the CBSA at least 6 months in advance to arrange for the provision of electronic passenger manifests.